harmindersinghnijjar/quora-qa-automation/README.md

 [OpenAI API](https://openai.com/api/) - a powerful artificial intelligence API that provides access to GPT-3, a language model capable of generating human-like text.
 It can be used for a variety of natural language processing tasks, such as language translation, summarization, and conversation generation.

-[Electron](https://www.electronjs.org/)- a framework for building desktop applications using web technologies such as HTML, CSS, and JavaScript.
+[Python Eel](https://github.com/python-eel/Eel)- a framework for building desktop applications using web technologies such as Python (backend) and HTML, CSS, and JavaScript (frontend).
 It provides a way to create cross-platform applications with a native-like look and feel.

 ### Language: